sys-bio/tellurium/docs/antimony.rst

     A.S is B.S;
   end

-If you wanted, you could give the identical species a new name to more easily use it in the ‘full_reaction‘ module:
+If you wanted, you could give the identical species a new name to more easily use it in the ``full_reaction`` module:

 ::